-1. Family planning and contraception services (including emergency contraception) must be promoted in all communities and must be made more accessible to those who would benefit from them, including

-- Fighting the HIV/AIDS epidemic must remain a priority, with multiple strategies including integration of HIV/AIDS screening and care, including care for ART treatment failure, into maternal and women's care services. - 3.
-Communities must be educated about booking early for antenatal care, recognising and acting on danger signs in early pregnancy, and how to access safe TOP. - 4.
+- 1. Family planning and contraception services (including emergency contraception) must be promoted in all communities and must be made more accessible to those who would benefit from them, including teenagers.
+Contraception services must be integrated into healthcare services for HIV and other chronic diseases - 2.
+Fighting the HIV/AIDS epidemic must remain a priority, with multiple strategies including integration of HIV/AIDS screening and care, as well as care for ART treatment failure, into maternal and women's care - 3.
+Communities must be educated about booking early for antenatal care, recognising and acting on danger signs in early pregnancy, and how to access safe TOP - 4.
 There must be regular training of doctors and nurses in the recognition and emergency resuscitative management of circulatory shock in the context of early pregnancy.
-This should include regular "fire drills" on the management of shock. - 5.
-Casualty departments must have clear policies ensuring that shocked gynaecological patients are given equal priority and attention by casualty staff compared to any other category of shocked patient. - 6.
-There must be regular training of doctors and nurses on the recognition and management of different types of miscarriage, including indications and technique for evacuation of the uterus, and criteria for referral to specialist level. - 7.
-All hospitals which manage early pregnancy complications must have a facility separate from the main theatre complex for performing evacuation of the uterus by manual vacuum aspiration (MVA) without general anaesthesia. - 8.
-All health facilities must either provide termination of pregnancy (TOP) services or have a clear referral facility for TOP, based on an agreed district referral pattern, to ensure that all women have access to free and safe TOP.
+This should include regular "fire drills" on the management of shock - 5.
+Casualty departments must have clear policies ensuring that shocked gynaecological patients are given equal priority and attention by casualty staff compared to any other category of shocked patient

+- 6. There must be regular training of doctors and nurses on the recognition and management of different types of miscarriage, including indications and technique for evacuation of the uterus, and criteria for referral to specialist level - 7.
+All hospitals which manage early pregnancy complications must have a facility separate from the main theatre complex for performing evacuation of the uterus by manual vacuum aspiration (MVA) without general anaesthesia - 8.
+All health facilities must either provide termination of pregnancy (TOP) services or have a clear referral facility for TOP services, based on an agreed district referral pattern, to ensure that all women have access to free and safe TOP.
 Medical TOP must be available at but not restricted to dedicated TOP clinics. - 9.
 There must be regular training of doctors and nurses on the recognition of ectopic pregnancy and its management, particularly the need for immediate surgery if the patient is shocked. - 10.
-Facility managers must ensure that all doctors and nurses are aware of their professional and ethical responsibilities when on-duty and must hold them accountable when these responsibilities are neglected.
+Facility managers must ensure that all doctors and nurses are aware of their professional and ethical responsibilities when on-duty, and must hold them accountable when these responsibilities are neglected.